“We call it Bewnie!”

 The town’s name has been pronounced “BEW-na Vista” instead of the Spanish “BWAY-na Vista” ever since it was founded.
 Its nickname is “BEW-nie.”
 It all came about at a meeting in 1879, when residents and property owners in the area at the convergence of Cottonwood Creek and the Arkansas River held a meeting to create a formal community.
 They had been told that would help attract a railroad line (eventually it attracted three).
 Two names were proposed by attendees: Collegiate Peaks, after the mountains in the area, and Buena Vista, which means “beautiful view” in Spanish, certainly an appropriate description.

-When the little mountain town of Buena Vista, Colorado, was a brawling, burgeoning, dusty mining center with freight wagons pouring through enroute to the silver boom town of Leadville and the fabulous gold fields of St. Elmo; while a heavy traffic of creaking wagons brought rich ores to the local smelters, the town consisted mostly of hastily constructed tents and shanties.
-And don’t forget the 68 places where a man could get a drink!
-Then a group of folks put their resources together to build Buena Vista’s first church building.
-The year was 1879.
+When the little mountain town of Buena Vista, Colorado, was a brawling, burgeoning, dusty mining center with freight wagons pouring through en route to the silver boom town of Leadville and the fabulous gold fields of St. Elmo; while a heavy traffic of creaking wagons brought rich ores to the local smelters, the town consisted mostly of hastily constructed tents and shanties.
+And do not forget the 68 places where a man could get a drink!
+The Chamber of Commerce has been fortunate to occupy two of the historic buildings in Town that were built during that era.

 The town in the 1880s was a hub of activity serving the interests of the many miners employed in the District as well as supplying equipment and goods to the many mining operations.
 Early in the decade it was known as a “Saturday Night” town where laborers recreated in the town’s saloons.